idank/holykeebs-docs/guides/keyboard/index.md

 ::: warning
 Before doing any soldering on the controller, ensure that the controllers are operational.

-Connect it to your computer and check that it boots properly: once connected, a USB removable drive should appear.
+Connect it to your computer and check that it appears in your device manager (`lsusb` on Linux).
 If one doesn't, make sure your USB cable supports data transfer, and that your computer doesn't block removable drives.
 :::

 ### Sockets